 Especially if you use your garage to store important mementos, or even if you use it as a workstation, it’s important to make sure you know how to seal around a garage door.

 No matter what the thermometer says, with a bit of extra effort, you can easily insulate a garage for the winter season.
 Doing so will also help to prevent excess moisture (which can easily lead to mold) from building up in your garage.
+It may also help stave off common garage door problems in the winter cold.

 So, what are the tips you need to know when it comes to proper garage insulation?